akashchaudhari98/akashchaudhari98.github.io/_posts/2020-6-12-what attention why attention.md

 (bahadanu attn)

-Aiming to resolve the above issues the attention mechanism was introduced in the paper _______, it maintains the same RNN encoder, but for each time-step, it computes an attention score for the hidden representations of each token.
+Aiming to resolve the above issues the attention mechanism was introduced in the [paper](https://arxiv.org/abs/1409.3215), it maintains the same RNN encoder, but for each time-step, it computes an attention score for the hidden representations of each token.
 Let the inputs be x and outputs be y

 <a href="https://www.codecogs.com/eqnedit.php?latex=\fn_phv&space;\large&space;x&space;=&space;[x_1&space;,&space;x_2&space;,...,x_n]" target="_blank"><img src="https://latex.codecogs.com/png.latex?\fn_phv&space;\large&space;x&space;=&space;[x_1&space;,&space;x_2&space;,...,x_n]" title="\large x = [x_1 , x_2 ,...,x_n]" /></a>